The Rum Story

-In 2025, the museum revealed plans to update its exhibits to highlight Whitehaven's "glossed over" ties to slavery, using money from the National Lottery Heritage Fund.
+In 2025, the museum announced plans to update its exhibits to highlight Whitehaven's "glossed over" ties to slavery, using money from the National Lottery Heritage Fund.
 The Whitehaven Harbour Commissioners, alongside the non-profit Anti-Racist Cumbria, announced they would work with historians to fact-check details.
 They noted that for years, the involvement of ports like Whitehaven in the slave trade had not been accurately represented.
 This meant that "intergenerational consequences, including trauma had been ignored".
 There had been "active avoidance or euphemism", with terms such as "shipping" or the "Virginia Trade" bring used to refer to slavery.